 Applying for LTFT Training

-All trainees who wish to be considered for LTFT training in Severn should print off the Application Form on this website in the first instance and return it to the LTFT Foundation, Recruitment or GP team in Severn.
+All trainees who wish to be considered for LTFT training in Severn should print off the Application Form on this website in the first instance and return it to the LTFT Foundation, Secondary Care or GP team in Severn.

 Once your eligibility for LTFT training has been assessed you will be given further information about how to progress a LTFT training post.
 You are encouraged to apply as long as possible in advance of wishing to undertake LTFT training and up to 6-12 months in advance if possible.